craigargh/cfg-python/lesson_plans/session_4.md

 ??? minutes

 This block introduces dictionaries.
-Dictionaries store data in a collection and label each piece of data to give it meaning with keys.
-Instructors should explain that each item in a dictionary has a key and a value.
-Keys are used to extract data values from dictionaries.
+Instructors should emphasize that each item in a dictionary has a key and a value.

 ### Relevant Exercise(s):